-REC615 is a dedicated grid automation relay designed for remote control and monitoring, protection, fault indication, power quality analysis and automation in medium-voltage secondary distribution systems, including networks with distributed power generation, with secondary equipment such as medium-voltage disconnectors, switches and ring-main units.
+RER615 is a recloser controller designed for remote control and monitoring, protection, fault indication, power quality analysis and automation in medium-voltage secondary distribution systems, including radial, looped and meshed distribution networks, with or without distributed power generation.

-REC615 is a member of the Relion® product family.
+RER615 is a member of the Relion® product family.
 The relay has inherited features from the 615 series relays that are characterized by their compactness as well as environmentally friendly (RoHS compliance) and withdrawable-unit design.
 Re-engineered from the ground up, the relays have been designed to unleash the full potential of the IEC 61850 standard for communication and interoperability between substation automation devices.

-With REC615, grid reliability can be enhanced, ranging from basic, non-directional overload protection to extended protection functionality with power quality analyses.
-REC615 meets today's requirements for smart grids and supports the protection of cable feeders in isolated neutral, resistance-earthed, compensated and solidly earthed networks.
-REC615 is freely programmable with horizontal GOOSE communication, thus enabling sophisticated interlocking functions.
-REC615 includes sophisticated protection functionality to detect, isolate and restore power in all types of networks but especially in compensated networks.
+With RER615, grid reliability can be enhanced, ranging from basic, non-directional overload protection to extended protection functionality with power quality analyses.
+RER615 meets today's requirements for smart grids and supports the protection of overhead lines in isolated neutral, resistance-earthed, compensated and solidly earthed networks.
+RER615 is freely programmable with horizontal GOOSE communication, thus enabling sophisticated interlocking functions.
+RER615 includes sophisticated protection functionality to detect, isolate and restore power in all types of networks but especially in compensated networks (including recloser tripping curves).
 As part of an ABB smart grid solution, the relay provides superior fault location, isolation and restoration (FLIR) to lower the frequency and shorten the duration of faults.

 The adaptable standard configurations allow the relay to be taken into use right after the application-specific parameters have been set, thus enabling rapid commissioning.
-The relay's existing I/O is further extendable with RIO600.
-REC615 supports the same configuration tools as the other relays in the Relion product family.
+RER615 supports the same configuration tools as the other relays in the Relion product family.
 The freely programmable relay contains six easily manageable setting groups.

-One breaker and up to eight load-break switches can be controlled via the relay's front panel HMI or a remote system.
+Via the relay's front panel HMI or a remote control system, one recloser can be controlled.
 The relay's large, easy-to-read LCD screen with single-line diagram offers local control and parametrization possibilities with dedicated push buttons for safe operation.
 Easy Web-based parametrization tool is also available with download possibility.